A-gent/ChainOverflow/README.md

 <br>
 USAGE:

 To use this engine, its pretty much required that you use a compiled binary version of the main file.
-Either use the one pre-compiled for you under the [Releases section here](https://github.com/A-gent/ChainOverflow/releases) or use the compiling steps above to compile the AutoHotkey scripts from the source files yourself.
+Either use the newest pre-compiled one for you under the [Releases section here](https://github.com/A-gent/ChainOverflow/releases) or use the compiling steps above to compile the AutoHotkey scripts from the source files yourself.
 When the executable is ran, it will appear in the Windows taskbar tray in the bottom right side of the screen.
 Right clicking the icon of the engine in the tray will show you a control menu that allows you to take more direct control of the engine and its routines.